 How could anyone assault the children’s school?
 A school??

 Someone, somewhere, was perpetrating it all.
-Ruthlessly war-gaming within the world that had become a war zone.
+Ruthlessly war-gaming in the world that had become a war zone.
 This had turned into a harsh world.
 Humanity had lost its way.

 Unable, impotent, to change anything, I stopped reading the newspapers, shunned the news channels, and then the city life itself.
 I left for the mountains, away from the society that I could no longer associate with.